 25. Nikkie Tutorials

-And we finish off our list of YouTube thumbnail examples with this one from makeup guru Nikkie Tutorials.
+And we finish off our list of thumbnail examples with this one from makeup guru Nikkie Tutorials.
 I like it because it’s simple, with high-quality images, and incorporates catchy elements such as emojis and the year in red colour.

 I also love the “raw and honest confessions” – it makes Nikkie feel really authentic and trustworthy.